-Affiliates of each of Wells Fargo Securities, LLC, Natixis Securities Americas, LLC and Rabo Securities USA, Inc. are lenders under the Revolving Facility and own Preferred Interests.
+An affiliate of Natixis Securities Americas, LLC is a lender under the Revolving Facility and owns Preferred Interests.
 A portion of the proceeds of this offering are expected to be used to repay amounts outstanding under the Revolving Facility.
-As a result of this application of proceeds, affiliates of each of Wells Fargo Securities, LLC, Natixis Bleichroeder LLC and Rabo Securities USA, Inc. will benefit from repayment of debt under the Revolving Facility and receive in excess of five percent of the proceeds of this offering, subject to re-borrowing by us to make long-term investments.
-Such amounts will depend on the amount of debt outstanding under the Revolving Facility, but assuming the total outstanding as of , 2012, such amounts would be as follows: Wells Fargo Securities, LLC \$ million; Natixis Bleichroeder LLC \$ million; and Rabo Securities USA, Inc. \$ million.
-Affiliates of Wells Fargo Securities, LLC also beneficially own shares of common stock (assuming consummation of the Conversion and that our aggregate net asset value shortly prior to the Conversion is the same as our estimated aggregate net asset value as of addition, in connection with a Voting Trust Agreement previously established by an affiliate of Wells Fargo Securities, LLC, an affiliate of Wells Fargo Securities, LLC is entitled to the economic benefit (i.e., dividends and proceeds upon disposition) of shares of common stock (assuming consummation of the Conversion and that our aggregate net asset value shortly prior to the Conversion is the same as our estimated aggregate net asset value as of , 2012) held by the trust (but retains no right to vote or sell such shares).
+As a result of this application of proceeds, an affiliate of Natixis Securities Americas, LLC will benefit from repayment of debt under the Revolving Facility and may receive in excess of five percent of the proceeds of this offering, subject to re-borrowing by us to make long-term investments.
+Such amount will depend on the amount of debt outstanding under the Revolving Facility, but assuming the total amount of debt outstanding as of March 23, 2012, such amount or debt repaid to Natixis Securities Americas, LLC would be \$15.75 million.